Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Before starting this lab confirm:

-# Lab 01 is complete — SSH to Mango works
+# Lab 01 is complete: SSH to the Mango works.

 docker pull openwrt/imagebuilder:ramips-mt76x8-23.05.3